 2. Keep separate when affective experiences are qualitatively distinct

-Even if two biological outcomes affect the same body system, they should be treated as separate affective experiences if the animal is likely to feel them differently.
+Even if two Biological Consequences affect the same body system, they should be treated as separate affective experiences if the animal is likely to feel them differently.

 ✅ Example: Pain from a clean, well-aligned bone fracture should not be grouped with pain from a bone fracture with non-union that never heals and leads to chronic inflammation, even though both are classified as ‘bone fractures.’
 The intensity of the pain caused by each type of fracture differ significantly.
 Defining them separately allows for more informative assessments, especially when comparing different housing systems, genetics, or management practices that affect the likelihood of one type over another.